Battle of Hong Kong: Hong Kong Island

 On the 24th the Royal Rifles were withdrawn to the defensive lines at Stanley.
 The IJA forces attacked down the Tai Tam Road but were repulsed.
-A second attack began at 21:00 supported by three Type 94 tankettes, two of which were destroyed by 2-pounder fire.
+A second attack began at 21:00 supported by three Type 94 tankettes, two of which were destroyed by a 2-pounder fire.
 The outer defensive line broke and No 2 Company HKVDC was forced back to Stanley Village with heavy losses.
 At midnight the Japanese penetrated the second defence line and entered the field hospital at St. Stephen's College and in the St. Stephen's College massacre tortured and killed a large number of injured soldiers, along with the medical staff.
 On the north shore the 230th Regiment advanced through Wanchai, meeting resistance at the China Fleet Club but this was soon overcome and the regiment advanced on the dockyard.
-In Happy Valley the remnants of the 5/7th Rajputs were pushed back from the Happy Valley Racecourse, off Mount Parish and out of Wanchai Market.
+In Happy Valley, the remnants of the 5/7th Rajputs were pushed back from the Happy Valley Racecourse, off Mount Parish and out of Wanchai Market.

 Fall of Hong Kong

 On Christmas morning, Young informed Chan of his intent to surrender.
 Chan intended to break out and was given command of the five remaining MTBs; 68 men, including Chan, Hsu, and David Mercer MacDougall were successfully evacuated to Mirs Bay where they contacted Nationalist guerrillas and were escorted to Huizhou.
-For this feat Chan was made an honorary Knight Commander of the Order of the British Empire.
+For this feat, Chan was made an honorary Knight Commander of the Order of the British Empire.

 By the afternoon of 25 December 1941, it was clear that further resistance would be futile and at 15:30 Governor Young and General Maltby surrendered in person to General Sakai at the Japanese headquarters on the third floor of the Peninsula Hotel.
 At Stanley, Wallis refused to surrender without a written order and this was received by him at 02:30 on the 26th.
-Isolated pockets held out even longer, the Central Ordnance Munitions Depot (known as "Little Hong Kong") surrendered on 27 December.
+Isolated pockets held out even longer, and the Central Ordnance Munitions Depot (known as "Little Hong Kong") surrendered on 27 December.
 This was the first occasion on which a British Crown Colony had surrendered to an invading force.
 The garrison had held out for 17 days.
 This day is known in Hong Kong as "Black Christmas".